About Alchemy Tech Nonprofit Tech Readiness Program

 Does my enrollment in Annenberg Alchemy Tech improve my chances of receiving future grants from the Annenberg Foundation?

-No. Annenberg Alchemy Tech is not associated with the Annenberg Foundation’s grantmaking in any way other than the possible award of a small capacity-building grant for Annenberg Alchemy Tech graduates (up to $10,000).
-However, the goal is that your participation in Annenberg Alchemy Tech training will improve the ability of your organization to compete for resources from many funding sources.
+No. Alchemy Tech is not associated with the Annenberg Foundation’s grantmaking in any way.
+However, the goal is that your participation in Alchemy Tech training will improve the ability of your organization to compete for resources from many funding sources.